-You want your pet to be easy to care for, gentle, inexpensive, easy to find, and easy to keep clean.
-It can be difficult to choose the right size for your pet due to the sheer number of species that live in the wild.
+You want your pet to be easy to care for, gentle, inexpensive, easy to find and keep clean.
+Choosing the right size for your pet can be difficult due to the sheer number of species that live in the wild.
 Some are as big as 12 inches, while others are as small as 1″ While it’s possible to find a Tarantula for an experienced owner, it can be difficult to find one for someone new.
-We are here to help you narrow down the choices to the most suitable species.
+We help you narrow the choices to the most suitable species.

 1. Chilean Rose

 This spider is a top choice for beginners.
-This spider is from Chile and can be easily identified by its bright pink fur and brown body.
+This spider is from Chile, and can easily identify its bright pink fur and brown body.
 Although they can be aggressive, beginners should not be afraid.
 They are only aggressive when they get angry or if you don’t take care of them well.
-They are able to adapt quickly to changes in the environment and survive harsh environments.
+They can adapt quickly to changes in the environment and survive harsh environments.
 This makes them easy to care for as they only require basic care.